Diphtheria is a disease caused by bacteria that spreads through the air when an infected person coughs or sneezes.

 The diphtheria vaccine is combined with vaccines for tetanus and pertussis and is known as the DTaP or Tdap vaccination.

 All children should get five doses of DTaP vaccine, beginning when they are 2 months old.

-Older children, teens and adults should receive booster vaccination (Tdap) and after that a Td booster (for tetanus and diphtheria) dose every 10 years.
+Older children, teens and adults should receive a Td (tetanus-diphtheria) or Tdap booster dose every 10 years.